zenodab-bit/GemsZeno/docs/src/base-population.md

 </p>
 ```

-!!! warning "This does only apply to the on-the-fly genrated populations!"
+!!! warning "This does only apply to the on-the-fly generated populations!"
     If you are using any of the pre-built population models, e.g., via `Simulation(population = "NRW")`, you will get a model that is based on the [Gesyland Project](https://gesyland.eu/)